When to Use

 Step 1: Design for adaptation from the start

-Adaptive management requires that the programme design includes explicit learning questions, regular review cycles, and decision-making authorities who have flexibility to adjust activities.
+Adaptive management requires that the program design includes explicit learning questions, regular review cycles, and decision-making authorities who have flexibility to adjust activities.
 These cannot be retrofitted easily.

 Step 2: Establish a regular data review process